larryknaebelobsidian/kingdom/Proposition 179. The doctrine of the Kingdom, or essentials of the same, are directly allied by various bodies with doctrines that are objectionable, and hence is made unpalatable to many..md

 >They assert the following: that the Seventh Day alone was instituted as a Sabbath; that this was incorporated in the ten commandments; that these commandments were never abrogated, and hence are binding upon us; that Jesus only kept the Seventh Day, and we are exhorted to follow His example; that unless we keep the ten commandments as given we have no right to enter the New Jerusalem; that the New Test, contains no passage affirming a change to be made from the seventh day to the first; and that the change from the seventh day to the first is due to the Papacy.
 >p.
 264 Vol. 3 Prop.
 179 Obs.
 2
 ### Millerism
 >Obs.
-3. “Millerism” is most frequently associated with Pre-Millenarian-ism, when the simple truth is this: it has more points of association in belief with Post-Millenarianism than with Chiliasm.
+3. “Millerism” is most frequently associated with Pre-Millenarianism, when the simple truth is this: it has more points of association in belief with Post-Millenarianism than with Chiliasm.
 >p.
 267 Vol. 3 Prop.
 179 Obs.
 3

 >The only points of contact between Millerism and Pre-Millenarianism are the nearness of the Sec.
 Advent, and the duty of constant watchfulness.